Confluence Cloud: Right to erasure

 Under Article 17 of the GDPR, you have the right to have your personal data deleted.
 This is also known as the "right to be forgotten" or "right to erasure."
 It isn't an absolute right, and it only applies in certain circumstances and will vary on a case-by-case basis.
 These instructions show individual end-users and administrators how to remove personal data from certain Atlassian products.
 In some cases, you may need to consult your administrator to have certain personal data deleted.

-This guide contains instructions for removing personal data from your Confluence profile, which is a sub-step in the Confluence Cloud: Right to erasure guide.
+This guide contains instructions for removing personal data from your Confluence profile, which is a sub-step in the Atlassian Cloud: Right to erasure guide.
 It is not meant to serve as a standalone guide.
-To avoid complications, complete Step 1 of Confluence Cloud: Right to erasure before attempting the steps in this guide.
+To avoid complications, complete Step 1 of Atlassian Cloud: Right to erasure before attempting the steps in this guide.

 Personal data that appears in Confluence Cloud is stored in your Confluence Cloud profile, your Atlassian account, and the systems of the third-party vendors who supply the add-ons you use.